 How to open a money market account

 Money market accounts are easy to open, and many have low minimum amounts.
 You could start with just $5 or $10!
 You can open an account at your local bank or credit union, or through on online bank.
 Online banks may offer higher rates because they don’t have the expense of maintaining brick and mortar locations.

 If you’re already saving in a traditional savings account, consider transferring some of those funds into a money market account and setting up automatic deposits from your paycheck.
 That way, you’ll be putting money away before you even have a chance to miss it.

 A money market account is great for funds you don’t need access to every day—like if you’re saving for an emergency fund, a new car, or if you’re making a plan to pay for college.

-One thing to keep in mind with money market accounts is that they usually limit the number of withdrawals and transfers you can make each month.
+- They usually limit the number of withdrawals and transfers you can make each month.
 But hey, the whole point was to save more, right?

-You’ll also want to make sure your money market account is FDIC-insured.
+- Make sure your money market account is FDIC-insured.
 This means that your bank participates in the Federal Deposit Insurance Corporation program.
 Most accounts insure up to $250,000.
 If you’re able to save more than that (you rock star, you), split up your savings among multiple accounts.

-Make good on your financial new year’s resolution
+Make good on your financial resolution